-Evidence from Levine et al. [61,62] simulation modeling that the WB method overestimated tree density actually showed the WB method works well, but the modeling was incorrect.
-First, Levine et al. [61] incorrectly coded the WB method, an error that invalidated their study, as shown in detail in a section of Baker and Williams [34], omitted in H. Levine et al. [62] next used revised code in permanent plots and again reported overestimation by the WB method.
+Levine et al. modeling and plot tests shown to be incorrectly coded, omitted in H in H. Levine et al. [62] next used revised code in permanent plots and again reported overestimation by the WB method.
 However, our rebuttal, Baker and Williams [63], omitted in H, showed that Levine et al. [62] this time used incorrect equations.
-For their three in H, showed that Levine et al. [62] this time used incorrect equations.
 For their three sample sites, using their coding of the WB method, Baker and Williams [63] showed that if correct equations were used, relative mean errors were only 6.2%, 7.0%, and 25.9%, well within expected accuracy for the WB method [41].
 Levine et al. [61,62] are listed incorrectly in H Table 3 and their text as evidence the WB method is wrong, but both Levine et al. studies are fatally flawed because of the use of incorrect code and equations.
 Baker and Williams [63] showed that, after correcting Levine et al. errors, the WB method worked correctly and accurately even in highly altered modern forests in tiny plots, well outside their geographical setting and historical landscape-scale design, strong evidence of robust validity.
 All this published evidence that the WB method works well was omitted in H.